Last updated on July 2nd, 2023

 Georgia.
 Definitely, you didn’t think about this teeny-tiny country as one of the cheapest places to travel in Europe.
 And travel in winter.
 We lived in Tbilisi and would definitely return there again during December.

 Georgia is a fantastic destination for budget travelers (and not only budget!) where you can have various experiences during one trip.
-From wine tasting, Kazbegi adventures and sunbathing to skiing, Christmas markets, and cave explorations.
+From wine tasting, Kazbegi adventures, incredible road trips to sunbathing to skiing, Christmas markets, and cave explorations.

 Winters in the capital of Georgia are soft.
 The temperature hardly goes below 0 degrees.
 And the city always gets beautifully decorated for the holidays.
 There are fewer tourists but all the shops and restaurants stay open so you can still enjoy amazing Georgian wine and cuisine.
 And to be honest, Tbilisi has some of the best restaurants and bars in Europe.
 You can be very busy only hopping from one place to another.

 On the coast, winters are much softer.
-In Batumi, you can easily have +10C degrees or even higher during the day which allows you to get vitamin D and traverse two coastal regions.
+Anywhere between Batumi and Ureki, you can easily have +10C degrees or even higher during the day which allows you to get vitamin D and traverse two coastal regions.

 Some mountain roads may close due to snowfalls, but there are still many places you can reach by car.
-See my guide on what to see in Georgia for first-timers.
-Or contact me for a detailed itinerary.
-Since we lived in this country and traveled all over it, I can advise so much.
+See my guide on what to see in Georgia for first-timers if your visiting Georgia for the first time.
 I am also working on more content on this topic, feel free to browse through this page.

 Come to visit Montenegro in December!
 So many tourists visit Montenegro in summer, not knowing how spectacular this country is in winter.
 We lived in Montenegro too and I want to encourage you guys, looking for affordable European vacations, come to Montenegro at the beginning of winter season.